Throw The Mook At Them

-- The Super Nintendo game The Ninja Warriors had the Final Boss in a crab cannon like the Turtles in Time Shredder Boss, except in the background rather than the foreground.
+- The Super Nintendo game The Ninja Warriors Again had the Final Boss behind glass like the Turtles in Time Shredder Boss, except in the background rather than the foreground.
 The outer shell was impervious to attacks aside from mook tosses.

 - Frank West in Ultimate Marvel vs. Capcom 3 can misdirect and toss Zombies that are attacking him to instead go after his opponent.
 Jill Valentine in her MvC2 incarnation also did this to a degree, but she primarily just dodged zombies coming her way rather than throw them.